agahanov-lab/Military-Aircraft-Classifier/README.md

 - **Streamlit web app** for easy image classification and dataset building
 - **Command-line prediction** for quick checks
 - **Personalized and humorous interface**—because AI should be fun!

 ---

-## Dataset

-The dataset is organized into subdirectories within the `data` folder, with each subdirectory containing images of a specific type of military plane:

-- `Bombers`: Images of bombers.
-- `Fighter Jets`: Images of fighter jets.
-- `Reconnaissances`: Images of reconnaissance planes.

-> **Note:** Do **not** upload your full dataset to GitHub.
-Only include a few sample images if you want.

----